 A breed standard is a list of characteristics that define a dog breed.
 For instance, Weimaraners should be medium-sized dogs with lobular ears, light eyes, and a gray, short-haired coat.
 Breed standards can vary slightly from country to country.
 In North America, the breed standards for Weimaraners are governed by the American and Canadian Kennel Clubs:

 Before You Purchase your Weimaraner Puppy

-- 1Know what you plan to do with your dog.Do you plan to show your Weim?
+- 1Do you plan to show your Weim?
 Hunt with him?
 Or do you just want a companion dog?
 Puppy personalities vary from litter to litter, just as the personalities of human babies do.
 For this reason, you should be aware of your plans for the newest member of your family and communicate your desires to the breeder.
-He or she will guide you to the pups that will be most likely to grow into the type of dog you want.Advertisement
+He or she will guide you to the pups that will be most likely to grow into the type of dog you want.Know what you plan to do with your dog.Advertisement